justb4/alpumapa.xyz/docs/src/apps/organic.md

 ## Navigation: Use case

 Especially in rural areas, Organic Maps is much more powerful.
 See this case of pedestrian routing from one 'cortijo' (EV) to another (G&T).
-Only Organic Maps has all the info on tracks and even goat paths.
+Only Organic Maps has all the info on tracks and even goat paths to create the most efficient route.

 ![Logo](../assets/images/routing-google-vs-organic.jpg)